Systematic approach to measure the performance of microchannel-plate photomultipliers: Photon Detection Efficiency

 \subsection{Quantum Efficiency}

 The QE describes the probability that a photon hitting the photocathode (PC) of the PMT is converted into a photoelectron (PE) that escapes into the vacuum.
 A typical peak QE of MCP-PMTs ranges from $\sim$20\% to $>$30\%, depending on the PC material.
-To qualify the detection efficiency of the PMT, we measure the QE as a function of the photon wavelength, but also its homogeneity across the photocathode at a fixed wavelength (in our case 372 nm or 633 nm, depending on the PiLas laser used).
+To qualify the detection efficiency of the PMT, we measure the QE as a function of the photon wavelength, but also its homogeneity across the photocathode at a fixed wavelength (in our case 372 nm or 633 nm, depending on the pulsed picosecond laser (PiLas from Advanced Laser Diode Systems \cite{pilas}) used).